gnss-sdr/gnss-sdr/README.md

  |-----utils    <- some utilities (e.g. Matlab scripts).
 ```

-By default, you will be in the 'master' branch of the Git repository, which
+By default, you will be in the 'main' branch of the Git repository, which
 corresponds to the latest stable release.
 If you want to try the latest
 developments, you can use the 'next' branch by going to the newly created
 gnss-sdr folder doing: